HSCS: 1.33, 1.34, 1.35, 1.36, 1.37, 1.38, 1.39, 2.21, 4.11, 5.1

 - Menus are planned in advance, rotated regularly, and reflect cultural diversity and variation.

-- These are displayed on our parent notice board and online via our nursery software application for children and parents to view.
+- These are displayed on our parent notice board and online on our nursery setting page on the website for children and parents to view.

 - All allergens are displayed alongside the menus to show the contents of each meal.